csipapicsa/EduCompress/README.md

 ## Additional Information

-- For inquiries or support, reach out to me at: gergo.gyori@gmail.com
+- For inquiries or support, reach out to me at: `gergo gyori gmail`

 If you appreciate EduCompress and would like to support the project, consider [buying me a coffee](https://www.buymeacoffee.com/savpank)